collingreen/arazu/README.md

 # arazu

 A simple tool for helping deploy projects using git

+### tl;dr

+Arazu is a script to take code from repo A, call its build command, and commit the result into repo B. It was created to make deploying static sites trivial by pushing the build output into a branch that gets automatically deployed.

+### More Info

 Provides single-command management of the build/deploy cycle for projects that generate an output folder of some kind (originally for static sites but can be